Responsive Nonprofit Moves Management

 Based on your analysis, divide your prospects into three groups:

-1. These are your top priority people.
+These are your top-priority people.
 They are able, interested, and engaged.
-If you asked them for a gift tomorrow, it might not be the most appropriate thing, but they certainly wouldn’t be shocked.
-If you have more than 10 of them (lucky you!), pick the top ten who are the most engaged.
+It might not be the most appropriate thing if you asked them for a gift tomorrow, but they certainly wouldn’t be shocked.
+If you have more than 10 of them (lucky you!), pick the top 10 most engaged.

-2. The people in this group are able to make a major gift, have expressed some interest, but still need more engagement before they’re ready to be asked.
+The people in this group are able to make a major gift, have expressed some interest, but still need more donor engagement before they’re ready to be asked.

-3. This group has solid potential in all three areas, but are still a ways away from a gift.
-You need to learn more about them, gauge their interest more specifically, and engage a lot more before asking would make sense.
+This group has solid potential in all three areas, but are still a ways away from a gift.
+You need to learn more about them, gauge their interest more, and engage a lot more before asking would be a possibility.

 Cultivation Strategy